rustamoff1999/Git_Learning/README.md

 # Git, GitHub and Version Control Deep Learning(Command Line)
 At the moment I study iOS Development with Udemy Course "iOS & Swift - The Complete iOS App Development Bootcamp" by Angela Yu and one of the Topics is Git, GitHub and Version Control.
-I used **_Command Line_** Interface during learning it and you can see another repository in my profile where I did almost same things but using the **_GitHub_** Interface.
+I used **_Command Line_** Interface during learning it and you can find two other repositories in my profile where I did almost same things but using the **_Xcode_** and **_GitHub_** Interfaces as well.
 ### Sections that are covered in this topic

 * Introduction to Version Control and Git